 PoC Guide: Protecting Gateway Virtual Servers with WAF, Bot, and Advanced Authentication Policies

-Many VPN and Citrix Gateway deployments are hosted by Citrix ADC appliances that are also providing security protections to other web applications.
+Many Citrix ADC appliances host VPN and Citrix Gateway deployments that also provide security protections to other web applications.
 This PoC guide is designed to help protect VPN and Gateway virtual servers using tools already available on the Citrix ADC appliance.
 This guide covers protecting the portal login page with Bot security and protecting the credential form submission with WAF capabilities.
-Additionally, advanced authentication policies are used to add context to user logons and add multifactor authentication.
+Also, advanced authentication policies add context to user logons and enable multifactor authentication.

 The flow of this configuration diagrammed as follows:

-This guide does not provide an exclusive list of protections, nor is it the only way to configure them.
-For example, both IP Reputation and rate limiting can be deployed using a responder policy on a Gateway virtual server.
-This configuration is a supported method of deployment but has a different outcome of dropping or resetting connections before the gateway login page is rendered.
+This guide doesn’t provide an exclusive list of protections, nor is it the only way to configure them.
+For example, deploying both IP Reputation and rate limiting using a responder policy on a Gateway virtual server is common.
+This configuration is a supported method of deployment.
+It has a different outcome of dropping or resetting connections before the gateway login page is rendered.

-Also, the WAF profile does not have every protection enabled.
-This is done to prevent complex configuration, custom tuning, and potential issues.
+Also, the WAF profile doesn’t have every protection enabled to prevent complex configuration, custom tuning, and potential issues.
 Further configuration to the WAF profile is possible, see the links in the references section for guidance.

-Regarding authentication, CAPTCHA is not the most secure option for an extra factor, it was only used for simplicity in explanation.
-Other MFA options such as TOTP or PUSH are recommended - see the references section for links to help in deploying these options.
+CAPTCHA isn’t the most secure option for an extra factor, it’s only used for simplicity in explanation.
+Other MFA options such as TOTP or PUSH are better options - see the references section for links to help in deploying these options.

 This guide assumes a working knowledge of Citrix WAF deployment, Bot Security deployment, and Advanced Authentication Policies (nFactor).
 It makes assumptions that a gateway or authentication virtual server is already installed and configured.
 The following are requirements for the configuration: